BrokerNotes.co is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Fact-checked by Joey Shadeck

+High-frequency traders use algorithms and exceptionally powerful computers to take advantage of microscopic market movements and price disparities, by trading in higher volumes and at tremendous speeds.
 That said, all automated trading programs are different.
 If you want to run an HFT program for stocks, CFDs, or forex trading, you have to have a deep understanding of how they work (and of their inherent limitations).

-We’ll explain what HFT is, how it works, and detail the benefits (and drawbacks) that come with using this technologically-advanced approach to trading.
+In this guide, we'll explain what HFT is, how it works, and detail the benefits (and drawbacks) that come with using this technologically-advanced approach to trading.
 We’ll also help you pick the best broker for running your high-frequency trading strategy.

 Best brokers for high-frequency trading